Aggression: Overview

 Dollard et al. (1939) proposed that aggression was due to frustration, which was described as an unpleasant emotion resulting from any interference with achieving a rewarding goal.
 Berkowitz extended this frustration–aggression hypothesis and proposed that it is not so much the frustration as the unpleasant emotion that evokes aggressive tendencies, and that all aversive events produce negative affect and thereby aggressive tendencies, as well as fear tendencies.
-Besides conditioned stimuli, Archer categorized aggression-evoking (as well as fear-evoking) stimuli into three groups; namely, pain, novelty, and frustration, although he also described "looming," which refers to an object rapidly moving towards the visual sensors of a subject, and can be categorized as "intensity."
+Besides conditioned stimuli, Archer categorized aggression-evoking (as well as fear-evoking) stimuli into three groups; pain, novelty, and frustration, although he also described looming, which refers to an object rapidly moving towards the visual sensors of a subject, and can be categorized as "intensity."

 Aggression can have adaptive benefits or negative effects.
 Aggressive behavior is an individual or collective social interaction that is a hostile behavior with the intention of inflicting damage or harm.
 Two broad categories of aggression are commonly distinguished.
 One includes affective (emotional) and hostile, reactive, or retaliatory aggression that is a response to provocation, and the other includes instrumental, goal-oriented or predatory, in which aggression is used as a means to achieve a goal.
-An example of hostile aggression would be a person who punches someone who insulted him or her.
+An example of hostile aggression would be a person who punches someone that insulted him or her.
 An instrumental form of aggression would be armed robbery.
 Research on violence from a range of disciplines lend some support to a distinction between affective and predatory aggression.
 However, some researchers question the usefulness of a hostile versus instrumental distinction in humans, despite its ubiquity in research, because most real-life cases involve mixed motives and interacting causes.